ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/the-new-abnormal-strokes-album.markdown

   \ by completing the form below before 23:59 on the 30th of July 2020.</p>\n"
 has-winner: false
 prize-description: "'The New Abnormal’ The Stokes new album!"
-special-conditions: "Multiple entries are allowed up to one every day.\r\n\r\nThis\
+special-conditions: "Multiple entries are allowed up to one every day."
-  \ competition is also available on: https://club.expressly.io/competitions/the-new-abnormal-strokes-album"
 country-restrictions:
 - "GB"
 ---